-Backpacking Panama Travel Guide.
-Backpacking.
-Traveling around Bocas del Toro, Panama city and the cloud forest of the Talamanca mountains.
+In this Panama backpacking post we discus traveling around Bocas del Toro, Panama city and the cloud forest of the Talamanca mountains.
 Our activities, budget and transport for ten days we spent in Panama.

 Panama was a dark horse in Central America, we did not know what to expect.
 Travelers coming from South America to Panama on a yacht visiting the San Blas islands could not stop talking about an untouched, perfect tropical paradise beyond imagination.
 The San Blas Islands archipelago is made up of 378 islands of which 49 are inhabited.
 Most backpackers do a 5 day all-inclusive tour from Panama to Cartagena in Colombia by sail boat for about $500.
 This sounded great, but other than the price tag, we were not planning to go to the Caribbean side of Colombia.